“I Was Able to See Everything in a Different Way”: Opportunities

-Kathy was born in Guayaquil, Ecuador, in the mid-1970s.
+Kathy was born in Guayaquil, Ecuador, in the 1970s.
 She grew up mainly living with her grandma in Ecuador with her older brother Stalin.
-When she was 13 years old her mother, step dad, younger sister, and older brother all migrated to the United States and embarked their journey to arrive to the Inland Empire.
+When she was thirteen years old her mother, stepdad, younger sister, and older brother all migrated to the United States and embarked their journey to arrive in the Inland Empire.
 Her mother Cira was a nurse in Ecuador and her step dad Luis was a marine biologist, it was a drastic change for them to leave their lives and careers to create a better one in the United States.
-Kathy suffered and was very affected by this transition at a young age, followed by the language barrier made it difficult for Kathy to adjust to her new life.
+The transition at a young age, followed by the language barrier made it difficult for Kathy to adjust to her new life.